 Once your place is confirmed with us, we will send you a welcome email.
 This will contain all the instructions you need to create a university account.

-We’ll invite you to join our pre-arrival Facebook group.
+We’ll invite you to join the CCCU Students 2019/20 Facebook group.
 This will put you in touch with everyone starting in September – so you can meet with people who are going to be on your course, living in your university accommodation or on the same commute!

-To help you through the orientation and registration process, you'll be provided with a student mentor who will be your first point of contact and a warm welcome into our community.
+To help you through the orientation and registration process, you can request a student mentor who can be your first point of contact and a warm welcome into our community.

 13. I'm not ready to start a three-year degree.
 Are there any other options?